 If you’re the type of smoker who enjoys flavored cigars from time to time, it’s probably a smart idea to keep them stored separately from your regular smokes.
 This is because flavored cigars are often seasoned with flavoring ingredients that will “leak” onto any other cigars they are stored with, tainting the non-flavored cigars natural taste and aroma.
 We suggest keeping a separate humidor for your flavored smokes.

-If you’re looking to dive in and get started in the cigar world but aren’t sure where to begin, you should probably start out with some easygoing, mild-bodied cigars that won’t likely bowl you over with nicotine strength.
-A couple of our most popular mild selections are the Macanudo Cafe series and the the Cuban-style sweet-tipped Baccarat cigars.
+If you’re looking to dive in and get started in the cigar world but aren’t sure where to begin, you should probably start out with some easygoing, mellow-bodied cigars that won’t likely bowl you over with nicotine strength.
+A couple of our most popular mellow selections are the Macanudo Cafe series and the the Cuban-style sweet-tipped Baccarat cigars.
 You can also find some solid suggestions for beginner cigars here.

 While this article is really just the tip of the iceberg in terms of cigar knowledge, hopefully we’ve given you a decent grip on the basics.
 As you continue to try different cigars and converse with other “lovers of the leaf” you’ll likely learn more than you ever anticipated about the fun and relaxing cigar hobby.
 Before you know it you’ll be collecting the rare stuff and smoking like a true connoisseur!